 7283.
 SEA for a National Offshore Policy on a Sustainable Oil and Gas Sector in Senegal

-Recently, large reserves of oil and gas have been discovered off the coast of Senegal.
+Recently, significant reserves of oil and gas have been discovered off the coast of Senegal.
 The country now faces the challenge of exploiting these resources in a sustainable manner.
 This was the topic of the May 2018 National Conference on Sustainable Development.
-The NCEA presented their experiences with similar challenges in the West-African region.
 At the conference, the prime minister proposed to develop a policy for sustainability of the offshore oil and gas sector, to be produced by means of an SEA.
-The environmental assessment agency, the DEEC, requested the NCEA to coach this process.
-Early 2019, an interministerial task force was under preparation, to be led by the ministry of petroleum and energy of Senegal, and the ministry of environment as secretary.
-The process was foreseen to take two years and be financed by the World Bank, with asociated support from the internationaloil and gas sector.
-The NCEA intended to remain an active partner and coach of the DEEC.
+The Ministry of Environment and Sustainable Development's direction responsible environmental assessment, the DEEC, requested the NCEA to coach the preparations.
+In summer 2020 the Minister of Petroleum and Energy and the Minister of Environment and Sustainable Development decided to join forces and invite other ministriea to make a joint sustainable development plan for the offshore sector, with an SEA.
+The process is foreseen to take two years and to be financed by the World Bank.
+Progress of this SEA will be tracked on the website of the Ministry of Petrol and Energy (http://www.energie.gouv.sn/documentation/) .
+The minutes of the first meeting of the interministerial trask force can also be downloaded from NCEA's webpage (see the column on the right side).

 Membres du groupe de travail